 I would say that the British Airways Premium Economy is a good product and worth paying the extra if you can afford it.
 I have flown in Premium Economy and would not hesitate to fly it again.

-I am often asked is which are the best seats to choose on a flight, or in this case, what are the best Premium Economy or World Traveller Plus seats on the British Airways Boeing 787-9 Dreamliner?
-This is clearly… Read More.
+I am often asked which are the best seats to choose on a flight, or in this case, what are the best Premium Economy or World Traveller Plus seats on the British Airways Boeing 787-9 Dreamliner?
+Read More.